 Some studies even show that mold growth in the home can be linked to fatigue and headaches.
-And if you want to go into the even scarier side, then is has even been suggested that excessive exposure to mold can lead to “increased risk for hemorraghic pneumonia and death among infants”.
+And, if you want to go into the even scarier side, it has even been suggested that excessive exposure to mold can lead to “increased risk for hemorraghic pneumonia and death among infants”.

 Now to be fair – that is at the extreme end of the scenario (think the moldiest environments someone might live) and there is no need to panic.
 But you should do your best to remove mold where possible.